 An argument between Italian Americans (used to using Columbus Day for a sort of Italian Pride parade) and Native Americans is the centerpiece of an episode of The Sopranos (Season 4, Episode 3, "Christopher").
 Silvio Dante in particular gets pretty riled up, to everyone's annoyance, even though they agree with him.

 Likewise, Mardi Gras is only a big celebration in South Louisiana and Mobile, Alabama, while in Europe it is a more common holiday.
-This is due to the fact that most American Christians are Protestants (one of the few majority-Christian nations in which that is the case) and Mardi Gras is supposed to commemorate Fat Tuesday, the very last day before Lent fasting begins for Catholics.
+This is due to the fact that most American Christians are Protestants and Mardi Gras is supposed to commemorate Fat Tuesday, the very last day before Lent.
+Unlike some forms of Protestantism (e.g. Lutheranism and High Church Anglicanism), American Protestantism, which tended to be either Calvinist/Reformed, Baptist, or Low Church Anglican, historically downplayed Lent or even derided it as a "Popish" (i.e. Catholic, but meant as an insult) superstition, so the last day before Lent was just another Tuesday.

 It should be added that in Australia, although mainly the in Sydney, Mardi Gras is treated as a gay pride holiday, and attracts about 70,000 people each year and earns the city 30 million dollars in tourism income.